alcachofalaruz/UE4-Line-Of-Sight/README.md

 # UE4-Line-Of-Sight
 Line of sight systems, with custom visbility checks, smooth rotation and movement, and customizable, made into a component, so its almost plug and play, the only thing needed its a Sight Trace channel.

+You might want to switch from Tick to Timers to save more performance, since a tick every frame its not needed to achieve a good looking Line of sight

 It's fully comented, cleary divided and easy to understand.

 The idea its to grab this system and customize it for your own game :D